Sophrosyne

 The Threshold

 Fingers on the peg.
-The string's defiance travels through the grain of the wood, up the wrist, settling deep into the bone.
-The peg scores your thumb; you turn it and hear the pitch climb.
-A quarter-turn more and the note blooms – warm, full, ringing with a sweetness you know before you can name it.
-You find it – the narrow band where the string sings, where the wire gives everything and gives up nothing.
-One shade slack, the note blurs; one breath tighter and the wire screams.
-Music lives only here: where the wire wants to break, and has not.
+The string resists; its tension runs through the grain, climbs the wrist, enters the bone.
+The peg presses into your thumb; you turn it, and the pitch climbs.
+A quarter-turn more and the note blooms: warm, full, ringing with a sweetness that arrives before its name.
+You find it: the narrow band where the string sings, where it yields enough for the note and does not give way.
+One shade slack, the note blurs; one breath tighter, and the wire screams.
+Music lives here – where the note has all it needs, and no more.

 The Way